 Pete received his BSc (Hons) in Biomedical Sciences – Neuroscience and PhD in Visual Neuroscience and Molecular Biology from Cardiff University, Wales under the mentorship of Profs.
 James Morgan and Marcela Votruba before undertaking his postdoctoral training in the laboratory of HHMI investigator Prof. Simon WM John at The Jackson Laboratory, ME, USA.
-Pete is an Assistant Professor in Medical Sciences in the Dept. of Clinical Neuroscience, Section of Ophthalmology and Vision at St. Erik Eye Hospital, Karolinska Institutet.
+Pete is an Assistant Professor in Medical Sciences in the Dept. of Clinical Neuroscience, Section of Ophthalmology and Vision at the Karolinska Institutet and a Research Group Leader at S:t Eriks Ögonsjukhus (St Erik Eye Hospital).
 Current C.V. [pdf]

 James Tribble, PhD – Postdoctoral Researcher